-There’s just so much going on in and around the parish, so keep checking back here for the latest articles from various parishioners.
+There’s just so much going on in and around the parish, so keep checking back here for the latest articles.

 DIAMOND MASS CELEBRATIONS FOR FATHER DAVID O’REGAN